 In addition to her work at Children’s Neuropsychological Services, Dr. Pulsifer works at the Psychology Assessment Center at Massachusetts General Hospital in Boston, MA and holds an academic appointment in the Department of Psychiatry and Neurology at Harvard Medical School.

 Kimberly Fitzgibbon earned her Ph.D in Clinical Psychology, with specialization in neuropsychology, from Nova Southeastern University.
 She completed an APA-accredited doctoral internship in clinical psychology within the VA Connecticut Healthcare System.
-Along with internship, she received formal training in neuropsychology in a wide variety of settings including community mental health, private practice, hospitals and sports medicine facilities and most recently completed her two-year pediatric neuropsychology fellowship at Children’s Neuropsychological Services.
+Along with internship, she received formal training in neuropsychology in a wide variety of settings including community mental health, private practice, hospitals sports medicine facilities and most recently completed her two-year pediatric neuropsychology fellowship at Children’s Neuropsychological Services.

 Vernon HickeyChief Operating Officer